msantana09/data-engineering-toolkit/README.md

 ## Introduction

-The goal of this project is to provide a local development environment for Data Engineers & Scientists to easily experiement with new tools and use cases.
+This project provides a **local development** environment for Data Engineers & Scientists to easily experiement with new tools and use cases.
 Many of the tools in the project are pre-configured to work with each other, minimizing the effort needed to get started.

-### The use case
+### Scope
+This project is intended for local development only.

+In future projects, we will focus on deploying some of the services in the project to a cloud provider, with special attention paid to security, scalability, reliablity, networking, storage, observability, and cost management options.

+### Use Case
-We'll ingest a small dataset from Kaggle and process it with our platform.
+We'll ingest a dataset from Kaggle and process it with our platform.
 See more details [here](/UseCase.md)

 ## Prerequisites